-Current and deferred tax are recognised as an expense or income in profit or loss, except when they relate to items credited or debited to profit or loss, in which case the tax is also recognised directly in profit or loss, or where they arise from the initial accounting for a business combination.
+Current and deferred tax are recognised as an expense or income in profit or loss or where they arise from the initial accounting for a business combination.

 In the case of a business combination, the effect is taken into account in calculating goodwill or in determining the gain or bargain purchase.